 - Generator output connections must be made by a qualified electrician in accordance with applicable codes. - The genset must not be connected to the public utility or any other source of electrical power.
-Connection could lead to electrocution of utility workers, damage to equipment and fire.
+Connection could lead to electrocution of utility workers and damage to equipment.
 An approved switching device must be used to prevent interconnections. - Use caution when working on live electrical equipment.
-Remove jewelry, make sure clothing and shoes are dry and stand on a dry wooden platform on the ground or floor.
+Remove jewelry, make sure clothing and shoes are dry and stand on a dry wooden platform.